Jcbnunez/uvm-fqr/Practicums/Pract5_selectionfunct.md

 * To deploy the script using arrays to simulate various scenarious
 * To analyze the outputs

-## Part 1: creating a fucntion for natural selection
+## Part 1: creating a function for natural selection

 The first challenge is to assess what are the variables that we may request from the user in order to generate a final product.
 This is an important consderation for us as "coders" that we must think about before jumping to coding. -- _Coding begins at the white board._